commanderking/education_blog/content/blog/cell-tower-1/index.md

 ---
 title: How I'd Teach the Pythagorean Theorem (Part 1)
 date: "2020-07-31"
-description: "How culturally responsive teaching mathematics inspired me to create a digital prototype for teaching the Pythagorean theorem."
+description: "How culturally responsive math inspired me to create a digital prototype for teaching the Pythagorean theorem."
+keywords:
-keywords: ["Pythagorean Theorem, Culturally Responsive Teaching"]
+  ["Pythagorean Theorem, Culturally Responsive Teaching", "Context in Math"]
 published: true
 ---

+<i>How culturally responsive math inspired me to create a digital prototype for teaching the Pythagorean theorem.</i>

 ### Culturally Responsive Mathematics

 When I taught high school chemistry, I spent a significant amount of my time transforming basic textbook problems and contextualizing them in a way that would matter to students.

-More recently, I became interested to see if there was any research supporting the efficacy of this method and stumbled upon <a href="https://www.understood.org/en/school-learning/for-educators/universal-design-for-learning/what-is-culturally-responsive-teaching">culturally responsive teaching</a>.
-While cultural responsiveness places a greater emphasis on leveraging students' existing knowledge and sociocultural background to help them solve problems, it similarly wants to contextualize a problem to make it meaningful to a student's life.
+More recently, I became interested to see if there was any research supporting the efficacy of this method and stumbled upon <a href="https://www.understood.org/en/school-learning/for-educators/universal-design-for-learning/what-is-culturally-responsive-teaching" target="_blank">culturally responsive teaching</a>.
+While cultural responsiveness places a greater emphasis on leveraging students' existing knowledge and sociocultural background to help them solve problems, it similarly seeks to contextualize a problem to make it meaningful to a student's life.

 In a <a href="https://news.ku.edu/2019/04/19/study-examines-benefits-teaching-math-culturally-responsive-ways" target="_blank">research synthesis</a> that analyzed 35 peer reviewed studies on culturally responsive mathematics, I found a couple of points particularly interesting: